ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 | Smoothing Pool Theft | 4,222           | 4,149 (98.27%) | 73 (1.73%)     |                      6.09 |                           364.11 |
 | Regular Theft        | 3,642           | 3,623 (99.48%) | 19 (0.52%)     |                      2.28 |                           347.46 |

 As seen from the nubmers above, we identified 92 cases (73 in the smoothing pool and 19 among non-opt-in validators) where a mev_reward amount was observed in the slot and was sent to an incorrect fee recipient.
 Additionally, there are 4,149 cases within the smoothing pool and 3,623 cases among non-opt-in validators where even if an mev_reward was not registered for the slot (i.e. mev = 0), an incorrect usage of the fee recipient is observed.
-These cases sum-up to a neglected/potentially stolen revenue of 711,58 ETH (approx 0.12% APR) if we take the max_bid data available for these slots as a proxy for the ETH which could have been stolen (i.e. a worst case scenario estimation).
+These cases sum-up to a neglected/potentially stolen revenue of 711,58 ETH if we take the maximum bid data available for these slots as a proxy for the ETH which could have been stolen (i.e. a worst case scenario estimation).
 The MEV loss related to these slots is covered in the following section of this report ("Neglected Revenue"), since they fall under the category of "vanilla blocks" due to the absence of an MEV relayer and mev_reward for the proposed block.

 In the chart below we plot the 92 cases of theft split between smoothing pool vs the non-opt-in cases.
 The Y axis shows the magnitude of the 93 stolen MEV rewards (Y axis) and the slot where these took place is shown in the X axis).
 Theft has clearly become more prevalent towards recent slots.